outdreamer/build-a-cure-1/docs/objects/prediction.md

       - example:

         - given that a chess piece can move according to certain rules & given certain input chess pieces with position, the set of all possible moves is calculatable
-        - given the set of all possible moves (and resulting paths), you should be able to calculate emerging attributes of the game of chess
+        - given the set of all possible moves (and resulting paths), you should be able to calculate emerging attributes of the game of chess, such as:

-          - such as:

             - ratio between optimal paths and possible paths
             - maximum path-limiting potential of a non-final move